Kenneth Omeruo: Leganés

-On 15 August 2018, Omeruo joined CD Leganés on a season-long loan.
-In October 2018 he stated that he was enjoying playing in Spain, and in March 2019 he said he wanted to sign for Leganés permanently.
+On 15 August 2018, Omeruo joined Leganés on a season-long loan.
+In October 2018, he stated that he was enjoying playing in Spain, and in March 2019, he said he wanted to sign for Leganés permanently.

 On 13 August 2019, Omeruo returned to Leganés, this time on a permanent deal, ending his seven year spell at Chelsea.

+Third spell at Kasımpaşa

+On 27 July 2023, Leganés announced the transfer of Omeruo to Kasımpaşa.

 International career

 Omeruo played for the Nigerian Under-20 team that reached the quarter-finals at the 2011 FIFA U-20 World Cup in Colombia.

 On 9 January 2013, at the age of 19 he played for the senior team for the first time in a goalless draw against Cape Verde.
 He then went on to play in all of Nigeria's matches at the 2013 Africa Cup of Nations as Nigeria went on to win the competition for the third time.

 Later that year he was selected for Nigeria's squad at the 2013 FIFA Confederations Cup and played in all of the three group games as Nigeria finished third in their group.

-Omeuro was named in Nigeria's final squad for the 2014 FIFA World Cup and started in all four games as Nigeria finished second in their group and were eliminated by France at the Round of 16.
+Omeuro was named in Nigeria's final squad for the 2014 FIFA World Cup and started in all four games, as Nigeria finished second in their group and were eliminated by France at the Round of 16.

 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics, but did not make the final 18- man squad.

-In May 2018 he was named in Nigeria's preliminary 30 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Nigeria's preliminary 30 man squad for the 2018 FIFA World Cup in Russia.